 Making friends across Hull usually works best when it’s practical and repeatable.
 A coffee in the City Centre, a relaxed catch‑up near the Marina, or an easy evening around the Avenues can be enough to start.
 If you’re based nearer Newland Avenue or the Old Town, meeting locally makes it more likely you’ll see each other again.
 Keep the first plan simple and public, then follow up with something equally easy.
 Drinking Partners makes the first step straightforward so friendships can form naturally.

-Whether you have just moved to Hull or want to widen your circle, it is straightforward to meet local people here.
+Whether you have just moved to Hull, work from home, or simply want to widen your social circle, Drinking Partners helps you find people nearby and start relaxed local conversations.

 It only takes a few minutes to get started: